-As I mentioned the sides of the brush are a gloss white plastic but not too slippy to the touch.
-The rear of the handle has a series of ridges that run from the top to about half way down the handle.
+As I mentioned the sides of the Oral-B Pro 2000 rechargeable electric toothbrush are a gloss white plastic but not too slippery to the touch.
+The rear of the handle has a series of ridges that run from the top to about halfway down the handle.
 These act as gripping points for the hand and fingers when in use, these are particularly good if your hands are wet.

-On the very bottom of the brush handle is a recess, into which the pin on the charging stand connects too.
-You can read more about this under the ‘Battery life section of this review.
+On the very bottom of the brush handle is a recess, into which the pin on the charging stand connects to.
+You can read more about this under the ‘Battery life’ section of this review.

 Right at the top of the brush handle is a metal prong, this is what the brush head connects to and feeds the power from the brush motor.

 One key feature I have not mentioned that is apparent on the handle is the pressure sensor.